9.3 Recovery of overpayments

 Establishing an overpayment

 An overpayment should be established where a recipient receives an amount in excess of the amount to which the recipient was eligible to receive.
-Reasons for establishing an overpayments includes, but is not limited to, delays in reporting changes in circumstances, non-disclosure of information, misrepresentation of facts, administrative error, and excess income and assets that are not exempt under Ontario Works (see Directive 9.4: Overpayments due to excess assets for more information).
+Reasons for establishing an overpayments includes, but are not limited to, delays in reporting changes in circumstances, non-disclosure of information, misrepresentation of facts, administrative error, and excess income and assets that are not exempt under Ontario Works (see Directive 9.4: Overpayments due to excess assets for more information).

 An overpayment should only be established if there is documentation to substantiate it.
-If upon review of an existing overpayment, delivery agents cannot find sufficient documentation/evidence to validate the overpayment, it should not be established or recovered and should be recommended for write off (for more information, please see the Administrative write off process section).
+If upon review of an existing overpayment, delivery agents cannot find sufficient documentation/evidence to validate the overpayment, it should not be established or recovered and should be recommended for write off (for more information, please see the Administrative write-off process section).

 Where a recipient does not use their financial assistance payment for the intended purpose (e.g., to pay for their shelter costs) an overpayment should not be established.
-Rather, pay direct or trusteeship may be options to consider to ensure the recipient retains their lodging (see Directive 3.6 – Trusteeship and Directive 3.7 – Pay Direct for more information).
+Rather, pay direct or trusteeship may be options to consider to ensure the recipient retains their lodging (see Directive 3.6 – Trusteeship and Directive 3.7 – Pay direct for more information).

-Overpayment for Non-Compliant Recipients
+Overpayment for non-compliant recipients

-Where basic financial assistance is reduced or cancelled because of non-compliance (e.g., not showing up for an eligibility review meeting, not providing necessary information to determine eligibility, etc.) and it is determined that the recipient received assistance that they were not eligible to receive, an overpayment should be established.
-The overpayment should apply to the period of time for which there is documentation to substantiate that the recipient received assistance that exceeded the amount for which they were eligible to receive (see Directive 6.13: Calculating reduced assistance and Directive 9.1: Reviewing eligibility for more information).
+Where basic financial assistance is reduced or cancelled because of non-compliance (e.g., not showing up for an eligibility review meeting, not providing necessary information to determine eligibility) and it is determined that the recipient received assistance that they were not eligible to receive, an overpayment should be established.
+The overpayment should apply to the period of time for which there is documentation to substantiate that the recipient received assistance that exceeded the amount they were eligible to receive (see Directive 6.13: Calculating reduced assistance and Directive 9.1: Reviewing eligibility for more information).

 Overpayment on benefits